dansinker/tacofancy/condiments/guacamole_simple.md

 * salt (to taste)
 * hot sauce (to taste; Frank's Red Hot is a standard, but go with what you like)

 1. Scoop the avocado meat into a bowl and mash them with a fork.
-Leave it a bit lumpy as wel will do more stirring in a bit and we don't want to over-work them.
+Leave it a bit lumpy as we will do more stirring in a bit and we don't want to over-work them.
 2. Add the chopped tomato.
 3. Add the lime juice; hold some back for later adjustment).
 4. Add ½t salt.